brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 __predictable__ and __repeatable__ manner with __sane defaults__.

 ::: notes
-- So to wrap up, I'll let you read this definition < let them read the slide >
+- So to wrap up this part, I'll let you read the definition < let them read the slide >
 - Or in keywords for those who hate walls of text, like me
 :::

 ---

 ## Or to summarize
+A test, build and deployment process which is:
 - Customizable
-- Well defined rules
 - Secure
 - Predicable
-- Sane defaults
+- Has sane defaults

 ::: notes
 - Hopefully this has given us a common ground to build on.
-- What I really want you to understand here is the difference between a Delivery Platform and the more common Delivery Automation System.
+- What I really want you to understand here is the difference between a Delivery Platform and the more common Delivery Automation System and how they both are good approaches but shine in different scenarios.
 :::

 ---